What is Agile Testing?

 - If the automated test are initiated manually rather than through CI (Continuous Integration) then there is a risk that they are not regularly running and therefore may cause failing of tests

 - Automated tests are not a replacement for an exploratory manual testing.
 To obtain the expected quality of the product, a mixture of testing types and levels is required

 - Many commercially available automation tools provide simple features like automating the capture and replay of manual test cases.
 Such tool encourages testing through the UI and leads to an inherently brittle and difficult to maintain tests.
 Also, storing test cases outside the version control system creates unnecessary complexity

-- In order to save time, many times automation test plan is poorly planned or unplanned which results in the test fail
+- In order to save time, much times the automation test plan is poorly planned or unplanned which results in the test fail

-- Test set up and tear down procedures are usually missed out during test automation, while Performing manual testing, test set up and tear down procedures sounds seamless
+- A test set up and tear down procedures are usually missed out during test automation, while Performing manual testing, a test set up and tear down procedures sounds seamless

 - Members of the agile automation team must be effective consultants: approachable, cooperative, and resourceful, or this system will quickly fail